 Project MESA aims to facilitate safe and effective gynecological examinations in developing rural regions with a portable, gynecological examination table.
 After further developing their product technically and performing constant evaluation of their stakeholders needs, they will increase production and distribution of the product, transforming the way that gynecological screenings take place in the developing world.

-The Guatemala team was formed from last year’s Service Abroad and Needs Assessment trip to Antigua, Guatemala which involved volunteering in clinics and schools, as well as a visit to a hospital to assess the most prominent health inequities.
+Project Alivio was formed from last year’s Service Abroad and Needs Assessment trip to Antigua, Guatemala which involved volunteering in clinics and schools, as well as a visit to a hospital to assess the most prominent health inequities.
 The project team has been working to narrow their focus by prioritizing the needs statements generated on upper respiratory infections, anemia, maternal care, hygiene, and diagnostic equipment through extensive literature review and multiple selection rubrics.
-The group will be traveling back to Guatemala in the summer of 2016 for further needs assessment and design specification.
+The group traveled back to Guatemala in the summer of 2016 for further needs assessments and design specifications.

 Vaccines prevent disease and save lives every year.
 However, vaccines are extremely sensitive to temperature and must be kept within a range of 2-8 degrees Celsius.
 In rural areas with extremely warm climates and unreliable electricity, keeping vaccines at their optimal temperature is a challenge.
 According to the World Health Organization, vaccines prevent more than 2.5 million child deaths a year, yet nearly 24 million children under one year of age are not being vaccinated.
 There is a need for an alternative way of refrigerating vaccines to help these rural regions.